 There are some exceptions that pause the statute of limitations.
-Some of these exceptions, including the concealment of liability, rarely applies to car accident cases.
-The most common exception that applies to car accident cases involve legal disabilities.
-A legal disability includes a minor under the age of 18 or an adult that is mentally incapacitated.
-Given what is at stake, it is risky to assume these exceptions will apply.
-Instead, discuss the deadline to file a lawsuit with an experienced attorney.
+Some of these exceptions, including the concealment of liability, rarely apply to car accident cases.
+The most common exception that applies to car accident cases involves legal disabilities.
+A legal disability includes a minor under 18 or an adult who is mentally incapacitated.
+Given what is at stake, assuming these exceptions will apply is risky.
+Instead, discuss the deadline to file a lawsuit with an experienced Fort Wayne car accident attorney.

-Seek Help from a Fort Wayne Car Accident Attorney
+Seek Help from a Fort Wayne Car Accident Attorney Today!

-If you or a loved one were harmed by a reckless or careless driver, you have legal options available to you.
+If a reckless or careless driver harmed you or a loved one, you have legal options available to you.
 A skilled Fort Wayne car accident lawyer could help you gather evidence to prove the negligent motorist is liable for all of your personal and financial losses.
-Call our firm today to schedule your initial consultation.